CavernCrawlers/CavernCrawlers.github.io/RulesSynopsis.md

 Occasionally, the rules will reference a “Natural Roll”.
 This is the die face that is showing after the roll, without applying any modifiers.  _For example, if a warrior with a +3 bonus to hit rolls a 12 on the die, their total result is 12+3 = 15.
 Their natural result is just 12._

 ### Automatic Success and Failure
 It is not uncommon in d20 based systems to apply an 'automatic success' and 'automatic failure' rule for **Natural Rolls** of 20 and 1 (respectively).
-This system does not do that.
+This system does not do that with the exception of [Saving Throws](Core_Rules.md#Saving-Throws).

 ### Critical Results
 There is no Critical Failure rule in this system.